-How to Buy Before You Board
+Buy Before You Board

 Here’s how you can save money and avoid the queues.

-Our TVMs are configured to accept three payment options:
+Our ticket machines accept three payment options:

-- Cash and credit/debit cards
+- Cash and credit or debit cards

 - Cash only

-- Credit/debit cards only
+- Credit or debit cards only

 Smartcards give you fast, secure and great value train travel.
 You can enjoy a range of offers and promotions while you’re travelling around Scotland.

-With our free, easy to use ScotRail app, you can buy tickets in advance and get live real journey updates on your phone.
+With our free, easy to use ScotRail app, you can buy tickets in advance and get live journey updates on your phone.

 Buy your ticket in advance from our dedicated sales team by calling 0344 811 0141.

-Season tickets are ideal for commuters and people who travel regularly with ScotRail.
+Season Tickets are ideal for commuters and people who travel regularly with ScotRail.
 They offer weekly, monthly or annual unlimited travel on your chosen journey.

 |Route||5x Standard Day Return journeys||Weekly Season Ticket||Saving £||Saving %|